realcoloride/YoutubeDL/README.md

 # Early access

-Try the 1.1.0 version in early access here: https://github.com/realcoloride/YoutubeDL/raw/main/youtubeDL.user.js Make sure to click on "Always allow all domains" (read below) when downloading and to report bugs if you see some until the official release.
+Try the 1.1.0 version (better, faster, proper embed everywhere support) in early access here: https://github.com/realcoloride/YoutubeDL/raw/main/youtubeDL.user.js

+Make sure to click on "Always allow all domains" (read below) when downloading and to report bugs if you see some until the official release.

 # Demonstration